otan/memes/emojis/README.md

 # emojis

 * Run `brew install gimp`
+* Get a transparent background, 64x64 (or 128x128) size of the target.
 * Run the following (replacing with pathname where appropriate):
 ```sh
 gimp -idf --batch-interpreter python-fu-eval \